privly/privly-chrome/privly-applications/development.md

 * "Get" requests are universally permitted
 * All other request types should make an effort to verify that the content server's data will not be mangled by interacting with you application.
 This can be most easily accomplished by storing a string in JSON data that specifies the list of supported applications.

+You should use the `network_service.js` JavaScript library to make all requests to the remote server since it simplifies requests on several architectures.

 Several of the cases are discussed below: